muntashir-wahid/dsarena/Array/README.md

 ---

+### `is_sorted(bool ascending = true) const`

+**Purpose**: Checks whether the array is sorted in either ascending or descending order based on the specified parameter.

+**Implementation Details**: The method performs a single pass through the array, comparing each element with its successor to verify the ordering constraint.
+The boolean parameter `ascending` determines which ordering to check: when `true`, it verifies ascending order (each element ≤ next element), and when `false`, it verifies descending order (each element ≥ next element).

+The algorithm iterates through indices 0 to `size - 2`, comparing `data[i]` with `data[i + 1]`.
+For ascending order, if any element is greater than its successor, the array violates the sorted property and the method immediately returns `false`.
+For descending order, if any element is less than its successor, the same violation occurs.
+The early return optimization prevents unnecessary comparisons once a violation is detected.

+If the loop completes without finding any violations, the array satisfies the ordering constraint and the method returns `true`.
+Arrays with zero or one element are trivially considered sorted, as the loop body never executes.

+The method uses the `const` qualifier since it only reads array elements without modification, allowing it to be called on const Array objects and clearly communicating its read-only nature.

+**Time Complexity**: O(n)

+Where n is the current size of the array.
+In the worst case (when the array is perfectly sorted), the method must compare all n-1 adjacent pairs, visiting every element exactly once.
+The best case occurs when the first pair violates the ordering, resulting in O(1) with immediate return.
+On average, for randomly ordered arrays, a violation is typically found early, but the worst-case linear complexity must be considered for algorithm analysis.

+Operation breakdown:

+- Loop iteration: O(n) in worst case
+- Each comparison: O(1)
+- Early return: O(1) when triggered

+**Return Value**: `true` if the array is sorted according to the specified order, `false` otherwise.

+**Parameters**:

+- `ascending` (bool): Determines the sort order to check. `true` checks for ascending order (default), `false` checks for descending order.

+**Edge Cases**:

+- Empty arrays (size = 0): Returns `true` (trivially sorted)
+- Single-element arrays (size = 1): Returns `true` (trivially sorted)
+- Arrays with duplicate values: Considered sorted if all duplicates maintain the order (non-strict ordering)

+---

 ### `reverse()`

 **Purpose**: Reverses the order of all elements in the array in-place, transforming the array so that the first element becomes the last and vice versa.